A large deformation theory for coupled swelling and growth with application to growing tumors and bacterial biofilms: Analysis and results

 The spatial variation of the growth volume ratio $J^g$ in \Cref{fig:spatialfreegr}(a) at increasing times is consistent with the earlier discussion wherein the growth rates are spatially decreasing from the outer edge of the body to the inside due to the spatial variation of swelling ratio.
 The dimensionless radial stress profiles are plotted in \Cref{fig:spatialfreegr}(c).
 The radial stress is zero on the outer boundary due to the boundary condition for free growth while being increasingly tensile towards the core of the body, with the stress variation becoming more pronounced with increasing time.
 This is due to the fact that the outer layers are growing at a faster rate and pulling on the slower growing inner layers.
 The dimensionless circumferential stress plots in \Cref{fig:spatialfreegr}(d) indicate the circumferential stress is tensile in most of the growing body but is compressive near the outer edge.
 This is due to mechanical equilibrium arising from the combined effects of swelling and growth and is not intuitive, nevertheless the spatial variation in radial and circumferential stress profiles is consistent with previous studies \citep{ambrosi2002mechanics,xue2016biochemomechanical}.
 Note that the high tensile stresses in the core at large growth volumes can lead to cavitation in the growing body, see for example \cite{goriely2010elastic,mcmahon2010spontaneous}.
-However, the high surface tension of the diffusing fluids at small length scales such as in tumors and bacteria could also delay such cavitation failure.
+In the context of tumors and bacteria, this might manifest in the form of tendency of cells to liquefy.
+However, the high surface tension of the diffusing fluids at small length scales such as in tumors and bacteria could also delay such failure.
 Nevertheless, the ability to account for large deformations in our swelling growth theory allows the possibility to access such nonlinear phenomena which might be critical to understanding growing biological systems.
 Next, from the plots of the elastic volume ratio in \Cref{fig:spatialfreegr}(e), we can verify that the simulations are indeed in the nearly incompressible limit ($J^e -1 \to 0$).
 The quantity $\lam_r^g/\lam_\theta^g - 1$ is a measure of the anisotropy of growth, the closer it is to zero the more isotropic the growth.
-This anisotropy measure is plotted in \Cref{fig:spatialfreegr}(f) and the growth is seen to be nearly spherical or isotropic at all times which is consistent with the discussion in \Cref{subsec:spec_constit_dimless} due to low value of $G/\mu^*$.
+This anisotropy measure is plotted in \Cref{fig:spatialfreegr}(f) and the growth is seen to be nearly spherical or isotropic at all times which is consistent with the discussion in \Cref{subsec:spec_constit_dimless} due to low value of $G/\mu^*$ and our choice of growth laws.
 Nevertheless, the growth is seen to be more anisotropic towards the outer edge of the body and at increasing times, with the radial growth stretch being higher than the circumferential growth stretch.
 This is due to the fact that the circumferential stress is always more compressive (or less tensile) than the radial stress which leads to suppressed circumferential growth in comparison to the radial growth, and this stress difference is more pronounced for larger radial coordinate and at increasing times. \\